wolveix/satisfactory-server/ssl/README.md

 following:
 - Using a wildcard cert: Satisfactory does not support them ([#354](https://github.com/wolveix/satisfactory-server/issues/354))
 - Connecting to a hostname not specified in your cert: Satisfactory does not support this ([#354](https://github.com/wolveix/satisfactory-server/issues/354))
+- Using your local IP.
+You cannot use your local IP, as it will not be included in your certificate.

 ### What if port 80 is already in-use with a reverse-proxy?